wormhole-foundation/wormhole/whitepapers/0007_governor.md

 ### Flow Canceling assets and Corridors
 Only certain assets transferred between certain chains can flow cancel.
 This works using two allow-lists:
-* The Flow Cancel token list
+* The Flow Cancel token list.
 * The Flow Cancel corridors list.
-A corridor is a pair of two chains.
+A corridor is a pair of chain IDs.

 ### Criteria for flow canceling
 An incoming transfer to a chain can flow cancel if all of the following conditions are met: